hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 @copydetails Ogre::Pass::setCullingMode

 @par
-Default: cull_hardware clockwise<br> NB this is the same as OpenGL’s default but the opposite of Direct3D’s default (because Ogre uses a right-handed coordinate system like OpenGL).
+Default: cull_hardware clockwise<br> NB this is the same as OpenGL's default but the opposite of Direct3D's default (because Ogre uses a right-handed coordinate system like OpenGL).

 <a name="cull_005fsoftware"></a><a name="cull_005fsoftware-1"></a>